oakleaf007/cornflix/README.md

 # 🎬 Corn Flix

-**Corn Flix** is a dynamic web application inspired by modern movie streaming platforms.
-It provides users with an interactive interface to browse movie and watch while allowing the admin to manage all site content efficiently through a secure admin panel.
+**Corn Flix** is a dynamic movie-streaming style web application built with **Node.js**, **Express.js**, **MongoDB**, and **Cloudinary** cdn.
+It offers users an interactive interface to browse and watch movies, while providing a secure **admin panel** for managing all site content efficiently.

+Designed to resemble modern streaming platforms, Corn Flix delivers a smooth, responsive, and immersive viewing experience.

 ---